We are delighted to welcome Carmen Amato, author of the Emilia Cruz mystery series and The Hidden Light of Mexico City.

 Describe your protagonist as a mash-up of three famous people or characters.

-If you could host a mystery-author dinner party, who are the six writers (living or otherwise) you’d include?
+If you could host an author dinner party, who are the six writers (living or otherwise) you’d include?

 What’s next for you?